euroblaze/simplify_sales_campaigns_v12c_1/README.md

 - It introduces a new field called `Sales Campaign` field in the lead/pipeline model.
 - A new menu item for managing the sales campaigns under `Sales > Configurations > Sales Campaigns`.

+## Interviews

+In v2 of this module, sales-people can create and associate "interviews" with customers/prospects.

 # Developers

 ## Installation